carlodmendoza/CS21BProject2/README.md

 2. A menu will pop up giving an option between Single Player and 2-Player modes.
 Select the desired game mode.

-3. Enter the information needed.
+3. Enter the information needed.</br>
-For Single Player: player name only
+For Single Player: player name only</br>
 For 2-Player: server IP address and player name

 4. Once the name has been entered or both players have connected, the game will start.